vin et sushi

 Champagne and sparkling wines

-Champagne, or a fine Crémant will also work beautifully.
-The bubbles will cleanse the palate after each bite, while the tension will pair deliciously with the seafood flavours.
+Champagne, or a fine crémant will also pair beautifully.
+Bubbles will cleanse your palate after each bite, while the tension will complement the ocean flavors.

-An Extra-Brut Champagne, Brut Nature, or a refined Crémant from the Loire or Alsace with low dosage are among the most sophisticated pairings.
+An Extra-Brut Champagne, Brut Nature, or a delicately dosed crémant from the Loire or Alsace regions are among the most refined pairings.

 Light red wine

-The choice of wine can vary depending on the ingredients used.
-Salmon, tuna, prawns, California rolls or sashimi do not always call for the same pairings.
+The choice of wine can vary depending on the ingredients.
+Salmon, tuna, shrimp, California rolls, or sashimi don't always pair with the same wines.
 Here are the best matches for each type of preparation.

 Wine and salmon sushi

-Thanks to its melt-in-the-mouth texture and natural richness, salmon pairs well with cuvées combining freshness and richness.
+Thanks to its melt-in-the-mouth texture and natural richness, salmon pairs well with cuvées that combine freshness and generosity.
 An Alsace Riesling, a lightly oaked Chardonnay, or even a rosé from Provence are generally excellent choices.
-The lovely acidity of these types of wines harmoniously balances these dishes, while preserving their delicacy.
+The bright acidity of these wines beautifully balances these dishes while preserving their delicacy.

 Wine and tuna sushi

-Tuna has a firmer and more flavourful flesh than most other fish.
+Tuna has a firmer and more flavorful flesh than most other fish.
 This intensity allows you to consider certain light reds, such as a Pinot Noir or a low-tannin Gamay.

-As for white wine, a Chablis or a Sancerre can also work very well.
+As for white wine, a Chablis or a Sancerre can also pair very well.

 Wine and California rolls

-Often made with avocado, salmon, prawns or even cream cheese, California rolls have a particularly indulgent profile.
-A fresh and delicate rosé or an aromatic white wine from the Loire or Alsace will pair perfectly with these flavours, maintaining a beautiful balance.
+Often made with avocado, salmon, shrimp, or even cream cheese, California rolls have a particularly indulgent profile.
+A fresh and delicate rosé or an aromatic white wine from Loire or Alsace will pair beautifully with these flavors while maintaining a lovely balance.

 california roll